x509cert/AzSecPodcast/transcripts/transcript8.md

 **Randy:** Hello Michael, thanks for having me.
 I've been with Microsoft for, I am in my 23rd year, which is ranged from Technical Support, dedicated support, and now consulting for about the last 13 years.

 **Michael:** Nice!
-So your your main area of expertise is networking right?
+So your main area of expertise is networking right?
 Specifically today anyway, Azure networking.

 **Randy:** Azure infrastructure as a whole, I do have a good bit of networking experience, yes.